cznewt/audioteka-abs/README.md

 services:
   audioteka-abs:
     image: ghcr.io/cznewt/audioteka-abs:main
-    container_name: audioteka-abs
     environment:
       - LANGUAGE=cz # For Polish users: Change enviorment line to - LANGUAGE=pl
-      - ADD_AUDIOTEKA_LINK_TO_DESCRIPTION=true # Optional: Set to 'false' to remove the Audioteka link from the description
+      - ADD_AUDIOTEKA_LINK_TO_DESCRIPTION=false # Optional: Set to 'true' to add the Audioteka link to the description
-    restart: unless-stopped
     ports:
       - "3001:3001"
 ```